 Thankfully, my principal was nothing but supportive of our decision.
 She knew that we didn’t have any issues with the school system, we simply needed to follow the Lord.
 I thank the Lord that He paved the way for the conversations that could have been really difficult.

-So here we are, finishing our second year of homeschooling, and I’m even more confident now that I’m where I’m meant to be.
+So here we are, getting ready to start our fifth year of homeschooling, and I’m even more confident now that I’m where I’m meant to be.
 One day, the Lord may direct us differently, and at that point, we’ll change course.
 But, until that time, we’re continuing on in this amazing homeschooling adventure!